jmrundle/personal_website/README.md

         SPOTIFY_CLIENT_SECRET=your_spotify_client_secret
         SPOTIFY_REDIRECT_URI=your_spotify_redirect_uri
         ```
-   - in order to access your personal spotify data, you will have to impersonate the client Spotify's OAuth authentication protocol
+   - in order to access your personal spotify data, you will have to impersonate the client in Spotify's OAuth authentication protocol
    - run setup_spotify.py to generate an access token
         ```python3
         python3 setup_spotify.py